vigetlabs/microcosm/docs/guides/03-actions.md

 }
 ```

-The action creator above is synchronous.
-Parameters are immediately forwarded to stores and processed.
+The action above is synchronous; there is no waiting involved.
+Parameters are immediately dispatched to stores and processed.
+Under the hood, the following steps occur:

+1. Create a transaction for `doSomething`
+2. Resolve `doSomething`; mark transaction as complete
+3. Dispatch `doSomething` to stores
+4. Save new state, emit change

 Not all action creators are synchronous.
 To account for this, Microcosm has the ability to process Promises.